synfynal/woocommerce-connector-docs/Source Files/articles/push-webstore-items.md

 # Push webstore items

-You can configure how the WooCommerce Connector is to push item data from Business Central to your webstore.
+You can configure the WooCommerce Connector to control how item data is pushed from Business Central to your webstore during item synchronization.

-## To set up the push of item data from Business Central to your webstore
+## To configure how item data is pushed from Business Central to your webstore during item synchronization

 1. Choose ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), enter <i>woocommerce connector setup</i>, and then choose the related link.